aaeekaayyyyyy/swaad/DEMO.md

 │   └── ...
 ├── recipes_with_flavour_profiles.csv  # Recipe database (REQUIRED)
 ├── start.sh                 # Automated start script
-├── README.md                # This file
+├── menu.txt                 # Demo menu
-└── QUICKSTART.md            # Quick reference guide
+├── DEMO.md                  # This file has all the info you need for the project └── QUICKSTART.md            # Quick reference guide
 ```